 - Proactively share knowledge to keep coworkers informed and work to overcome obstacles and seek resolutions with others.

 - Move between leader and follower roles within projects and department.

 - Bachelor’s degree.

-- At least two years of data management programming experience using common data management tools such as SAS, SQL, and/or Python.
-Experiences must demonstrate knowledge of basic programming concepts, and include experiences with combining data from disparate sources, programming reports, cleaning and preparing data for analysis, and/or debugging data in complex applications.
+- Demonstrated knowledge of basic programming concepts, and include experiences with combining data from disparate sources, cleaning and preparing data for analysis, and/or debugging data in complex applications.

 - Strong organizational skills, including experience handling multiple projects with competing deadlines and prioritizing tasks in a fast-paced production environment.
 Must be able to respond flexibly to changing circumstances.